Coiin-Blockchain/nvl-independent-signer/README.md

 2. Run the installer.
    - If you don't see your Public Key after running the installer, try running it again.
-3. Paste the Public Key from the installer into the Validation Nodes page of the Coiin Console and click Register.
+3. Paste the Public Key from the installer into the [Validation Nodes](https://coiin.io/console/verificationnodes) page of the Coiin Console and click Register Node.

 ## Register Independent Signer From a Command Line Interface